yuanyige/AAAI/README.md

 As is shown in Table 3, all of our InfoAdv and its variants outperform BGRL in four datasets.

 Table 3: Performance comparison between InfoAdvs and BGRL on node classification in terms of F1-micro score.
+The red stands for the highest score and the black stands for the second highest score.
 <p><img src="./pic/Baselines.png" width="60%"></p>

 ---